 If you are a learning & development professional reading this now, please let me know if you have ever, ever been able to do a really sound RoI on any learning intervention?
 There are so many other variables at play here, including personalities, marketplace, will, commitment etc etc. that I would love to know how you did it!

-If we do need to measure and evaluate, what is a better way to do it than RoI?
+If we do need to be evaluating leadership development, what is a better way to do it than RoI?

 If the interventions are aligned with what drives the organisation, the value will be apparent.
 Improving productivity and outcomes are more important than the question of whether it will pay for itself.
 Senior manager expectations must be to have a workforce that it fit for purpose and able to ensure that they achieve organisational objectives.